How to Earn a Certificate or Associate Degree

 General University Requirements

 You must earn at least 30 semester credits for a certificate and 60 semester credits for an associate degree, including transfer credits, at the 100-level or above.
 At least 15 semester credits applicable to any certificate or associate degree must be earned at UAF.
 A minimum cumulative GPA of 2.0 is required in all work as well as in your major field.
-In addition, you must earn a minimum C- grade in courses required for your associate degree major.
+You must earn a C- grade or higher in all courses required for your degree, unless otherwise specified by your major (major, minor, general education requirements and degree requirements).
 Some majors require higher GPAs for major course work.

 Unless otherwise specified by the appropriate academic unit, a course may be taken more than once toward fulfilling degree, certificate or major requirements.
 However, credit hours for such courses count only once toward total credits required for the degree or certificate.